Anexospire/langmod-manager/README.md

 # Langmod Manager

-Run several War Thunder language mods at once (IFN1, the Localization Overhaul Project, WTHLM or any other) and keep them working through game updates.
+Allows you to Run several War Thunder language mods at once and keep them working through game updates.

 **[Download the latest version](https://github.com/Anexospire/langmod-manager/releases/latest)** · Windows · free and open source

-## Why
+## Reason

-A language mod is normally a `lang` folder pasted into the game.
-That means:

-- **one mod at a time**, because each mod's load list replaces the other's;
-- **names turning into string IDs** after a game update, until the mod's author catches up;
-- **pasting it all in again** for every mod update, losing your own edits.

-Langmod Manager does the pasting for you, rebuilds the load list from the game's own every time, and puts everything back together after each update.
+Usually you would have to manually insert the Lang mod into a folder, and update it manually, the Lang Manager is intended to do that for you.
+It is created to help, and not for me to profit off of anybody.

 ## Getting started